eirikeg1/Study-Notes/IN4060 - Semantic Technologies/RDF Serializations.md

-# Different types of serialisations
+# Different types of serializations
 ---

 * **DRF/XML** is the original W3C standard, complicated: